 There is just one big problem: how much financial incentive should people receive in a voluntary layoff?

-Before we dig into this question, make sure to download our voluntary layoff financial incentive calculator (excel spreadsheet) by clicking the button below.
+Before we dig into this question, make sure to download our voluntary layoff financial incentive calculator (excel spreadsheet) by clicking the link below.

 Now, let’s get started…

 Severance For Employees Participating In A Voluntary Layoff

 When your organization does an involuntary reduction-in-force, it is best practice to offer some sort of severance agreement to your employees.
 This builds goodwill and shows empathy for the distress your employees will experience with this life change.

 Severance is usually calculated by how long an employee has worked for an organization, and their age (employees over the age of 40 have specific rights under the Older Workers Benefit Protection Act).

 From these two factors, an organization determines how much severance should be given.
 Severance is calculated in units of time in regards to salary.
 For example, an employee’s severance could be worth 2 months of salary.

 Depending on your employee value proposition, and your reasons for having a reduction in force, your organization might want to give more or less than the industry standard.